-When the rave scene made it from England to Australia in the 1990s, Paul Mac helped to define the country's particular variant of techno.
+When the rave scene made it to Australia in the 1990s, Paul Mac (born Paul McDermott) helped to define the country's particular variant of techno.
 Mixing electronic and organic elements, over the years Mac championed the idea that you could get away with any kind of experimentation if you made sure there was a catchy enough beat underneath it.
-He also toured with full bands and multiple singers rather than just DJ'ing with a handful of dancers, borrowing rock's energy for his live shows, which eventually led to a fuller embracing of rock & roll's possibilities and several collaborations with the band silverchair.
+He also toured with full bands and multiple singers instead of DJ'ing with a handful of dancers at his side.
+This approach led to a fuller embrace of rock & roll's possibilities, as well as several collaborations with the band Silverchair.

-Born Paul McDermott, he changed his name to avoid confusion with Paul McDermott from the Doug Anthony All-Stars (whom he eventually worked with), but ended up creating confusion with British DJ Paul Mac, also known as Paul Souter.
-After studying music at the Sydney Conservatorium, Mac became a member of Smash Mac Mac Mac in the '80s, introducing the Talking Heads copyists to drum machines and other electronic elements, which he also focused on with his next band, the Lab.
-He did the same when asked to remix several songs by ambient industrial band the Pelican Daughters, which impressed member Andy Rantzen, but not the rest of the group.
-In response, Rantzen ditched the band so that he and Mac could form the techno duo that would become Itch-E & Scratch-E.
+In the '80s, after he studied music at the Sydney Conservatorium, Mac was a member of Smash Mac Mac Mac and introduced Talking Heads copyists to drum machines and other electronic elements, which he also focused on with his next band, the Lab.
+He did the same when asked to remix several songs by the Pelican Daughters, which impressed member Andy Rantzen but not the rest of the ambient industrial band.
+In response, Rantzen ditched the band so that he and Mac could form the techno duo Itch-E & Scratch-E.

-At first their productions were jokey bedroom recordings, but as Sydney's rave scene exploded they became swept up in it, suddenly finding themselves media darling,s and their track "Sweetness and Light," from the 1994 album Itch-E Kitch-E Koo, becoming a hit.
-Reacting against the sudden intrusion of the media spotlight, Mac controversially thanked the drug dealers of Sydney in his acceptance speech when they were given an ARIA Award in the new category of best dance single, and the two changed their name to Boo Boo & Mace for their next release to escape some of the attention.
+At first the duo's tracks were jokey bedroom recordings, but as Sydney's rave scene exploded, the producers were swept up and found themselves media darlings.
+Additionally, "Sweetness and Light," from the 1994 album Itch-E Kitch-E Koo, was a hit.
+Reacting against the intrusive media spotlight, Mac controversially thanked the drug dealers of Sydney when he was handed an ARIA Award in the new category of best dance single.
+The two changed their name to Boo Boo & Mace for their next release to escape some of the attention.

-Mac's home studio in Sydney caught fire one night when a monitor exploded and he moved to the country, setting up in a house in the Blue Mountains.
-There he got away from the city's clubbing lifestyle and started embracing non-electronic instruments more fully.
-He played keyboard on several tracks for silverchair's 1999 album Neon Ballroom, which led to multiple collaborations with their lead singer Daniel Johns, including the EP I Can't Believe It's Not Rock, released in 2000, as well as becoming the band's live keyboardist for several tours.
-In the Blue Mountains studio Mac recorded his first solo album, 3000 Feet High.
-The songs on 3000 Feet High included contributions from a variety of vocalists, including Tex Perkins, Liz Martin, Peta Morris, and Abby Dobson from Leonardo's Bride.
-All of the lyrics were written by Mac, and despite being sung by others, they took on an almost confessional, autobiographical tone.
-The second single, "Just the Thing," was a hit, and the album was certified gold and won an ARIA in the category of Best Dance Release.
+Mac's home studio in Sydney caught fire when a monitor exploded.
+This prompted him to move to the country and set up in a house in the Blue Mountains.
+There, he got away from the city's clubbing lifestyle and embraced the use of standard rock instruments.
+He played keyboard on several tracks for Silverchair's 1999 album Neon Ballroom, which led to multiple collaborations with the band's lead singer Daniel Johns, including the 2000 EP I Can't Believe It's Not Rock.
+Additionally, Mac was Silverchair's keyboardist for several tours.
+In the Blue Mountains studio, Mac recorded his first solo album, 3000 Feet High.
+Its songs included contributions from a variety of vocalists, including Tex Perkins, Liz Martin, Peta Morris, and Abby Dobson.
+All of the lyrics were written by Mac, and despite being sung by others, they took on a confessional, autobiographical tone.
+The second single, "Just the Thing," was a hit.
+The album was certified gold and won an ARIA in the category of Best Dance Release.